danielrcollins1/OED-Expanded/x-campaign-material.md

 Trips to explore or travel through the wilderness can be abstracted using the below procedures.

 ### Movement
 Movement across the wilderness is measured in move points per day.
 A typical creature has 3 movement points, double for flying creatures.
+This abstraction assumes daylight travel, along with occasional breaks, foraging, investigation, and trailblazing.
 For other creature types, divide their movement rate in feet by 20 (or movement in table inches by 4).
-Groups of 100+ suffer a -1 penalty; groups of 1000+ a -2 penalty to their base move points (to a minimum of 1).
-This abstraction assumes daylight travel, along with occasional breaks, foraging, investigation, and trailblazing.
+Groups of 100+ suffer a -1 penalty; groups of 1000+ a suffer -2 penalty to their base move points (to a minimum of 1).

 ### Terrain Difficulty
 Each terrain type has a difficulty factor associated with it, this value represents the number of movement points needed to cross the terrain type, the chance (in 6) of an encounter, and the chance